X-PaySway-Signature

 Obtain your secret

-When you create a subscription via PaySway API, the response includes a field called secret
+When you create a webhook subscription, the response includes a

-, which is base64-encoded.
-You must decode this string before using it to generate an HMAC signature.
+field that is base64-encoded.
+You must decode this string before using it to generate an HMAC signature.2

 header in each webhook request.
-This header contains two key-value pairs, separated by commas:
+This header contains two key-value pairs separated by commas:t

 t